|about us | conferences | links | contact | home|

 It is appropriate to refer to contemporary urban areas as fossil cities.
 The logic of global urbanization becomes transparent when considering the broad availability of inexpensive power for all urban infrastructures: building construction, lighting, air conditioning, computing and telecommunications and massive freight and human transport systems on surface, sea and air.
 These new bundles of infrastructure at once link cities globally and drain their regions.
 As a consequence globalized urban systems are inherently more vulnerable to a serious — and inexorable — decline of global fossil fuel supplies than those that rely more on their local and regional human and land resources.

-safe of a terminal fossil fuel shock through their
+terminal fossil fuel shock through their reliance on

 hydro-electric, nuclear or bio-energetic power, no